-India to get Swiss banking details of Indians from today
+India to get Swiss banking details of its nationals from today

 New Delhi, Sep 01: Banking details of Indians with accounts in Switzerland will be available to tax authorities here from Sunday as the automatic exchange of information regime kicks off between the two countries.